Bobby G: Bucks Fizz

 In January 1981, G auditioned for a new pop group being put together by songwriter/manager Nichola Martin.
 The group was called Bucks Fizz and were to perform in that year's A Song for Europe contest with the song "Making Your Mind Up".
 After another singer Stephen Fischer became unavailable, G was offered the job following further auditions.

 Along with other members Mike Nolan, Cheryl Baker and Jay Aston the group went on to win the contest and on 4 April 1981 took part in the Eurovision Song Contest representing the United Kingdom.
 Bucks Fizz won the contest and the group were catapulted into overnight stardom.
 The song reached No.1 in the UK charts and sold four million copies worldwide.

-Bucks Fizz began a career which saw them chalk up many hits around the world over the next few years, notably so in Britain, where they became one of the biggest groups of the 1980s and scored many hit singles and albums, including two further No.1s "The Land of Make Believe" and "My Camera Never Lies".
+Bucks Fizz began a career which saw them have many hits around the world over the next few years, notably so in Britain, where they became one of the biggest groups of the 1980s and scored many hit singles and albums, including two further No.1s "The Land of Make Believe" and "My Camera Never Lies".

 On 11 December 1984, while on tour in Newcastle, the group were involved in a coach crash.
 G received medical attention for whiplash injuries, but unlike other band members, was not seriously harmed.
 The accident gained much media attention including front-page headlines and television news reports.

 The group continued on for the rest of the decade and scored their final hit in 1988.

 Later Bucks Fizz

 In 1990, Bucks Fizz became a three-piece (G, Nolan and Baker), and they continued to tour the country.
 Apart from a 1991 live album, no other recordings were made by the group.

 Baker left the group in 1993 and around this time G largely took over the management of Bucks Fizz, employing two new members, Heidi Manton and Amanda Schwartz.
 In 1995, Nolan also left the group and so G became the only original member.
 G took on former Dollar star David Van Day as Nolan's replacement.

 Van Day was keen to record with the group, but G decided that this was not economically viable and was happy to continue touring.
-Unrest grew between the two and eventually after a show in the Falklands, Van Day sensationally quit the group.
+Unrest grew between the two and eventually after a show in the Falklands, Van Day quit the group.
 G rapidly employed a replacement, while Van Day launched a rival group along with former member Nolan.
 Unhappy with the situation, G filed a lawsuit against this version of the group and attempted to gain the rights to the Bucks Fizz name.
 In the early 2000s, G took Van Day to court, but was initially unsuccessful.
 Eventually he won the right to perform in the only officially recognised Bucks Fizz, following Nolan's departure from the Van Day version.
 In 2002, the debacle became the subject of a BBC2 documentary entitled Trouble at the Top, which saw interviews with both G and Van Day centring on their conflicting views.